openbmc/openbmc/poky/documentation/overview-manual/yp-intro.rst

 -  *Toaster:* Regardless of what your Build Host is running, you can use Toaster to develop software using the Yocto Project.
 Toaster is a web interface to the Yocto Project's :term:`OpenEmbedded Build System`.
-   The interface
-   enables you to configure and run your builds.
+   The interface allows you to configure and run your builds.
 Information about builds is collected and stored in a database.
 You can use Toaster to configure and start builds on multiple remote build servers.

    For information about and how to use Toaster, see the :doc:`/toaster-manual/index`.

 Reference Embedded Distribution (Poky)